Security & Professional Standards in IT

 EDI continues to increase in use and importance since it emerged in the late 1970s.

-Originally transmitted on private networks, most X12 EDI documents are transmitted
+These days, most X12 EDI documents are transmitted directly 'server-to-server' over The Internet,

 verify the identity of the parties involved in the transactions and encrypt them.